userver-framework/userver/scripts/docs/en/userver/tutorial/tcp_full.md

 @snippet samples/tcp_full_duplex_service/tcp_full_duplex_service.cpp  TCP sample - component

 @warning `ProcessSocket` functions are invoked concurrently on the same instance of the class.
-Use @ref md_en_userver_synchronization "synchronization primitives" or do not modify shared data in `ProcessSocket`.
+Use @ref scripts/docs/en/userver/synchronization.md "synchronization primitives" or do not modify shared data in `ProcessSocket`.

 `struct Stats` holds the statistics for the component and is defined as: